maherme/maherme/README.md

 I am a telecommunication engineer, specialized in software development and very interested in new technologies.

 - 🔭 I’m currently working on firmware solutions for high performance computing on RISC-V architecture.
-- 🌱 I’m currently learning about virtualization and and delving deeper into the Unix operating system.
+- 🌱 I’m currently learning about RISC-V ecosystem, virtualization and delving deeper into the Unix operating system.

 ## Repositories:
 ### Embedded: